John-Abbott-College/6A6-Notes/assignments/Assignment2.md

    **Code behind:**

    1. The constructor of the `ReadPage` should receive an `ObservableMessage` object as argument.
-   2. The ObservableMessage must be marked as `Read`
    3. Use this ObservableMessage as `BindingContext`

    **XAML:**

    3. Contains:

-      - A `Label` to indicate the `Subject`
+      - A `Label` to indicate the `Subject` bound to the `ObservableEmail`

       - A `Label` to indicate the `From.Name`

       - Labels for each recipient email`To`:

         > Hint: Use `BindableLayout` or a `CollectionView`with the `ItemsSource` set to the list of recipients.

       - A `Label` to indicate the date

-      - A `Label` or `Editor` to display the body of the email.

-      - Feel free to improve the design to your linking.
+      - Feel free to improve the design to your linking while ensure the basic information is displayed.

+      UPDATE - FEB 28:

+      - To display HTML content, use a`WebView` with `Html` property bound to the Email's `HtmlBody`.
+      - To ensure the user can scroll through the email, it must have a `ScrollView` as parent.

 **Figure 4: `ReadPage` template**

 <img src="images/assignments_images/assignment1_imgs/as1_readpage.png" Height=400 class="inline-img"/>

 4. Implement a "Forward" button to:
    - Use the `GetForward()` method to get the forwarded email.